napari/napari/docs/naps/0-nap-process.md

 require little design discussion.
 The git commit and the pull request itself serve as an adequate record of the contribution's history.

 In some cases, contributions will require extensive discussions around any new APIs, breaking of existing APIs, changing of governance, build, or contributing mechanisms, or other aspects of the project.
-These might happen both on the PR itself and on other channels, such as Zulip, community meetings, or even one on one discussions.
+These might happen both on the NAP pull request (PR) itself and on other channels, such as Zulip, community meetings, or even one on one discussions.
 In such situations, the PR will not contain sufficient information to document all the considerations that went into a decision.
 Core developers may at their discretion then call for a NAP to summarize the discussion to date.

 In addition to the above situation, napari is the product of many historical decisions that were *not* explained by a NAP.
 In situations